josh-aaron/adserver/README.md

        - Another option would have been to use a sliding window algorithm.
 While sliding windows are more accurate and less susceptible to bursts (e.g., a burst of 20 requests at minute 59, and an additional 20 requests at minute 61), this algorithm would have been more complex to implement
    - The requirement that the rate limiting be based on ad duration served instead of a count of requests to the server was a really interesting challenge.
 I also worked under the assumption that, at a future date, the vast response service would need to know the current ad duration served for a given user, and incorporate that in the ad selection logic so as to not exceed that limit
        - However, in this version of the adserver, the currentAdDurationServed is not used in the ad selection logic
-- Unit Testing
+- Unit Testing & CI/CD
     - I implemented a WIP unit testing structure for the APIs.
-One of the benefits of using a repository pattern is the ability to mock data for testing purposes, which I took a stab at
+One of the benefits of using a repository pattern with dependency injection is the ability to mock data for testing purposes, which I took a stab at
     - However, there are conflicting views from resources online that claim that it is in fact better to use a real database for testing
         - I think this actually makes more sense, as the interface methods implemented for the mock repo classes can more closely resemble the real methods, and test the SQL queries
         - This approach, combined with having a separate, test DB in a docker container, I think would be better than mocking the data
+   - I also implemented a very basic CI/CD proof of concept:
+      - Every push to the main branch triggers a GH action to run the unit test(s).
+If the unit tests pass, the updates to the main branch will be built and deployed to the cloud.
+If not, the deploy will not occur
+      - See the Future Enhancements and Considerations section for details on a proposed CI/CD process that is more robust

 ## Implementation Decision Making Hierarchy
 1. Leverage past experience from similar projects